zzzprojects/EntityFramework.DynamicFilters/README.md

 </kbd>
 </a>

-# Dynamic Global Filters for Entity Framework
+# What's Entity Framework Dynamic Filters?

 Create global and scoped filters for Entity Framework queries.
 The filters are automatically applied to every query and can be used to support use cases such as Multi-Tenancy, Soft Deletes, Active/Inactive, etc.